huang-feiyu/xv6-lab/README.md

 <b>*</b> `break` issue => bug06

-It seems like a lock issue: We must call `bupdate` with a lock.
-But it is hard to do it.
+It seems like a lock issue: <s>We must call `bupdate` with a lock.
+But it is hard to do it.</s>

 * Update `bupdate` to extern int ticks
+* Maintain ticks in `breles`

+This is an issue about lock.
+Here is a hint from guide:
+Searching in the hash table for a buffer and allocating an entry for that buffer when the buffer is not found must be atomic.